Save time by bringing your completed pre-registration form with you to your intake interview. (Schedule an intake interview by calling 443-481-5400).

 - Counseling for Addiction Dual Diagnosis

 We accept most major health insurance plans.

 We also provide medically necessary services to everyone, no matter your ability to pay.
-Call our Financial Counseling office at 443-481-6500, or learn more about payment options.
+Contact Financial Assistance to explore options or set up a payment plan.

 Departments & Services

 Pathways is a comprehensive addiction treatment center, offering inpatient residential and outpatient care.
 It also shares a campus with the J. Kent McNew Family Medical Center, a stand-alone mental health facility that provides both inpatient and outpatient mental health services, as well as a Psychiatric Day Hospital.

 The parking lot is in front of McNew Family Medical Center and Pathways, on the other side of Harry S. Truman Parkway.

 With just a phone call, we can start the process for your treatment.
 While this program is for those who are trying to overcome substance use disorders, we also treat related mental health needs for patients in the residential program.
 Treatment options and length of stay depend on each person's unique needs and preference.